 Tasting History is a three year funded research initiative focusing on the dense, multivalent histories of everyday foodstuffs, including hard tack, Anzac biscuits, and fry bread.
 The heart of the project is a series of participatory taste workshops, designed to promote taste as a method for understanding history, culture, and politics.

 - April 26, 2019: Project launch at Everyday Militarisms, University of Sydney organized by Astrida Neimanis and Tess Lea

 - ABC Adelaide radio appearance, April 24, 2019

 - WA Afternoons ABC Perth radio appearance, April 24, 2019

 - Documentation of Everyday Militarisms launch (credits in photo metadata)

-Tasting History is funded by an Australia Research Council Discovery Early Career Researcher Award (2019-2021).
+This research is being conducted with approval from UNSW Human Ethics Research (#HC190344) and is funded by the Australian Research Council and UNSW Art & Design.
 If you would like to participate in the project, please sign up to the mailing list here.